Emotional-Toys/animals-dot/model/README.md

 ### The five fingers of four bitty

 All the a-holes who want to solve AI cannot get their heads around _The Turing Conundrum_, which, in as few words means that all computation is an illusion.
 More accurately, a _simulation_ of process and control.
-According to a 2024 mockumentary that was so dull one has to turn it off after twelve minutes, head pontificate about something _in between_ zero and one.
+According to a 2024 mockumentary that was so dull one has to turn it off after twelve minutes, heads pontificate about something _in between_ zero and one.
 This was already disclosed in 1952 by Korn and Korn but who cares about a robust literature survey?
 Since this bodes so well, here is a table of numbers.

 | binary | quinary | binary | quinary |
 |--------|---------|--------|---------|